 In February 2018, Endo Pharmaceuticals Inc., Auxilium Pharmaceuticals, and GlaxoSmithKline LLC agreed to resolve 1,300 federal lawsuits.
 In June 2018, Endo Pharmaceuticals announced that it was allocating $200 million toward settling testosterone therapy cases.

 Attorney Mike Papantonio Discusses the Testosterone Replacement Therapy Lawsuits

 Testosterone Replacement Product Recalls & Warnings

-As of this time, a recall has not been issued for testosterone replacement products.
+As of January 2019, a recall has not been issued for testosterone replacement products.
 However, the U.S. Food and Drug Administration (FDA) issued a Safety Announcement on March 3, 2015, warning the public that testosterone therapy products are not approved for use in treating low testosterone as a result of aging.
 The FDA also required that the manufacturers warn about the increased risk of heart attacks and strokes.